 The project is open source, but rigor is needed

 The device must be very reliable, as an unexpected failure of the device could be fatal, but as designed by the MIT team, the bag can be immediately operated even manually in an emergency.

 The team releases the completely open source low cost respirator project.
 However, he is keen that potential productions are not made without the necessary clinical knowledge or skills.
 Approximately 1 million test cycles over a two-week period would be required to ensure the tightness of these devices.
 To help reduce the spread of misinformation or poorly thought-out advice, the team added verified information resources on the clinical use of ventilators and requirements for training and monitoring in the use of these systems to its website.
 All this information is available for free on e-vent.mit.edu.

 "We are publishing a design guide (clinical, mechanical, electrical / control, test)," says a team member.
 "We encourage clinical engineering teams who are able to work with their local resources, following specification, and welcome any input that other teams may have."

 The team of all volunteers is working without funding and operating anonymously for now because many of them have already been inundated with requests from people.
 Everyone wants more information, and the team fears they will be overwhelmed by calls that would interfere with the work on the project.

 "We would really like to stay focused", says a team member.
 "And this is one of the reasons why the website is so essential, so that we can communicate with anyone who wants to read what we are doing, and also so that others around the world can communicate with us."

 First of all, patient safety

-"We have established what we call minimum clinical functional requirements," which is the minimum set of functions the device should perform to be safe and useful, says one team member, an engineer.
+"We have established what we call minimum clinical functional requirements," which is the minimum set of functions that the device should perform in order to be safe and useful, says one of the team members, an engineer.
 The determination of the minimum requirements was done by a team of physicians with a broad clinical background, including anesthesia and critical care.
-In parallel, the group undertook to design, build and test an updated prototype.
+In parallel, the group committed to design, build and test an updated prototype.

 A prototype in just 7 days